-The hills of Safa and Marwah (الصفا و المروة) are two peaks in the Sacred Mosque Complex between which Muslims travel back and forth seven times during the ritual pilgrimages of Hajj and Umrah.
+The hills of Safa and Marwah (الصفا و المروة) are two peaks in the Sacred Mosque Complex (Great Mosque of Mecca) between which Muslims travel back and forth seven times during the ritual pilgrimages of Hajj and Umrah.
+This ritual and the two peaks commemorate the historic tradition of Hajrah (biblical Hagar) going back and forth between the two peeks in search of water.

 In Islamic tradition, Ibrahim (Abraham) was commanded by God to leave his wife Hajara (Hagar) and their infant son alone in the desert between al-Safa and al-Marwah with only basic provisions to test their faith.
 When their provisions were exhausted, Hagar went in search of help or water.
 To make her search easier and faster, she went alone, leaving the infant Ismail (Ishmael) on the ground.